LanceMcCarthy/GoldenClouds/index.md

 * **Windows, Fans, Air Conditioners**
   * Arenal is always ~72 degrees (+/- 10) and comfortable year-round (22 Celsius, +/- 4).
   * Open the windows, patio door and turn on the ceiling fans to get an excellent whole-house breeze.
     * Each window has a screen next to it, insert the screen after opening the window
   * For the rare hot/humid times, there are two brand-new A/C units (bedroom and living room).
 Please do not forget it off when not in use or while the doors/windows are open.
 You can use smart timers, if you're familiar with the controls.
 * **Jacuzzis `(unlisted feature)`**
-  * These are not in the online listing because they break frequently and we do not want to always promise their availability.
-If it is working while you're there, that's great... but if it is not, please keep this non-dedication in mind when leaving a review 😋
+  * These are not in the AirBnb/Vrbo listing because they break frequently and we can't promise availability.
+The default status is "Not available", but during check in, we will let you know it is working.
+If it's not, please remember when leaving an Airbnb review that we never listed it as a feature 😋
       * **Outdoor Jacuzzi**: We are waiting for a new heater and user control unit.
 Until this is installed, the Jacuzzi can only be set up for you by the property manager, Roy.
         * > **⚠️ Do not attempt to operate it yourself ⚠️**.
-Without a regulator, you run the risk of serious physical harm and/or ☠️ because there is no way to limit the temperature or duration.
-Roy will bring it up to a good temp for you and then turn off the heater.
-That temperature will last for many hours!
+On top of an electrocution hazard, without a thermostat you run the risk of serious physical harm (or ☠️) because there is no way to limit the temperature or duration.
+If it is working, Roy will manually bring it up to a good temp for you and then turn off the heater, that temp will last for *many* hours.
       * **Indoor tub**: The indoor one does not have operational jets, but it still can be used for hot bubble baths w/candles or the room's LED lighting.

 ## Tips